Capture

 Start free, upgrade when readyInstall for FirefoxFor embedded workflow guidance

-Unlimited usage, SDK access, public walkthrough visibility, and support for larger rollout needs.
+Unlimited usage, SDK drop-in support for record and replay, public walkthrough visibility, and onboarding for larger rollout needs.

 The short version: FlowR captures the work once, keeps the instructions on the real page, and gives teams a way to update the guide when the process changes.